Many Churches are mixing Law and Grace (Galatian-ism).

 Colossians 2 “13 You were dead through your trespasses and the uncircumcision of your flesh.
 He made you alive together with him, having forgiven us all our trespasses, 14 wiping out the handwriting in ordinances which was against us.
 He has taken it out of the way, nailing it to the cross.
 15 Having stripped the principalities and the powers, he made a show of them openly, triumphing over them in it.
 16 Let no one therefore judge you in eating, or in drinking, or with respect to a feast day or a new moon or a Sabbath day, 17 which are a shadow of the things to come; but the body is Christ’s.“

-The law ended for the believer on the cross.
+The demands of the law ended for the believer on the cross.
+The unbeliever is still under the law.

 Hebrews 8 “6 But now he has obtained a more excellent ministry, by so much as he is also the mediator of a better covenant, which on better promises has been given as law.
 7 For if that first covenant had been faultless, then no place would have been sought for a second……“For this is the covenant that I will make with the house of Israel.
 After those days,” says the Lord;……For I will be merciful to their unrighteousness.
 I will remember their sins and lawless deeds no more.”13 In that he says, “A new covenant”, he has made the first old.
 But that which is becoming old and grows aged is near to vanishing away.